toladata/Knowledgebase/en/7-activities/what-is-an-activity.md

 Adding activities to a program is easy.
 Simply click on the orange `+` button to add new activities to your program.
 You can also add your tasks by clicking on `Add Task` and directly typing in the taks name.
 ![](/assets_en/add_act2.PNG)

-See how to further edit the details of your activity in [Activity modules section on the Knowledge base](https://help.toladata.com/en/7-activities/activity-modules.html).
+See how to further edit the details of your activity in the next article on [Activity Modules on the Knowledge base](https://help.toladata.com/en/7-activities/activity-modules.html).

 ###  Manage your activities and tasks
 When you are project planning, there are cases when you need to break down your activities into more manageable tasks.